Jeffer24ram/prng-b-16/README.md

 1. `s` is the pointer that contains the state.
 Each state integer must be initialized with any combination of values.

-It returns a 16-bit unsigned integer pseudorandom number result.

 It's in the same class as Xorshift16 "798" with 1 auxiliary 16-bit state integer.

 It has a minimum period of 2¹⁶ without broken cycles.